 (Originally published in 2014) One can tell by the title alone that Dr. Strangelove or How I learned to Stop Worrying and Love the Bomb is a satirical, even playful look at the nuclear arms race between the United States and Russia during the Cold War.
-While being comedic, the film is not whimsical or purely ironic in the way most satires are.
+While being comedic, the film is not whimsical or only ironic.
 Oscar Wilde once said that satire should be more frightening than comedic.
 With Strangelove, Kubrick achieves this effect, yet does so through a device not often used in satire.
-He not only shows a keen awarness of the subject matter at hand, and its inherent ironies, he also incorporates a hyper-realism which adds a haunting authenticity as well as a sense of gravity to the film's rich humor.
+He not only shows a keen awareness of the subject matter at hand, and its inherent ironies, he also incorporates a hyper-realism which adds a haunting authenticity as well as a sense of gravity to the film's rich humor.

 Kubrick also pays close attention to detail during the scenes on the B52 bomber.
 The crew goes through the minutiae of setting, resetting, and checking codes.
 They each have Code R as in Romeo files that are kept in a safe, a survival kit is issued in case they have to evacuate by parachute, and each person carries out a distinct duty as they get closer to the bombing target.
 Just as in the War Room though, there is a confined sense of space which adds to the tension in the atmosphere.
 Everyone is wearing a bulky uniform and seems to have only about 18 inches of space around them in which to move.

 The most realistic scenes in the entire film are when the military is attempting to take over the base that has been commandeered by the insane General Jack Ripper.
 As the military fires at the base, the camera angle is at ground level from a bunker, presenting an uncanny resemblance to stock footage from the Vietnam War.